llanlan1/terraformAWSDeploymentWebserverGuide/README.md

 ## **Clean-Up**

-To remove all created resources (so as to not incure running costs):
+To remove all created resources (so as to not incur running costs):

 ```sh
 terraform destroy -auto-approve